TheAlgorithms/Python/README.md

 ### All algorithms implemented in Python (for education)

 These implementations are for learning purposes.
-They may be efficient than the implementations in the Python standard library.
+They may be less efficient than the implementations in the Python standard library.

 Run, edit and contribute using Gitpod.io a free online dev environment.